 At the end of the course student can able to

-- 1. Gain deep knowledge on the governing equations used in CFD

-- 2. Understand the fundamentals of CFD

-- 3. Able solve simple problems
+- 1. Gain deep knowledge on the governing equations used in CFD - 2.
+Understand the fundamentals of discretisation - 3.
+Able to solve one dimensional unsteady state simple problems - 4.
+Gain knowledge on convection

-- 4. Understand various algorithms used
+5. Understand various algorithms used

-- 5. Able to solve problems in CFD